marmelab/sg/README.md

 ```

 ###thunk
-Call a thunk function and either return the value or throw an error
+Calls a thunk function and either returns the value or throws an error.
-A thunk function is a function that return an asynchronous function taking a callback
+A thunk function is a function that returns an asynchronous function taking a callback.
 ```js
 const add = (a, b) => cb => cb(null, a + b);
 ```

 ###co
-Call a co style generator (yielding promise or thunk, not effect)
+Calls a co style generator (yielding promise or thunk, not effect).
 ```js
 function* add(a, b) {
     return yield Promise.resolve(a + b);